google/styleguide/pyguide.md

 *   Use `import x` for importing packages and modules.
 *   Use `from x import y` where `x` is the package prefix and `y` is the module name with no prefix.
-*   Use `from x import y as z` if two modules named `y` are to be imported, if `y` conflicts with a top-level name defined in the current module, or if `y` is an inconveniently long name.
+*   Use `from x import y as z` in any of the following circumstances:
+    -   Two modules named `y` are to be imported.
+    -   `y` conflicts with a top-level name defined in the current module.
+    -   `y` conflicts with a common parameter name that is part of the public API (e.g., `features`).
+    -   `y` is an inconveniently long name.
 *   Use `import y as z` only when `z` is a standard abbreviation (e.g., `np` for `numpy`).